magomimmo/modern-cljs/doc/second-edition/tutorial-20.md

-I have to admit that I never saw more than a couple of them, namely "test" and "provided", in the contest of `boot` build files and even less with `leiningen`, which offers
+I have to admit that I never saw more than a couple of them, namely "test" and "provided", in the context of `boot` build files and even less with `leiningen`, which offers
 [`profiles` for such a thing](http://librelist.com/browser//leiningen/2014/9/7/clarifications-about-scope-in-dependencies/#32fcd639eb09c94545bec6a56c200167).